Chart Color Schemes

 Lake Munmorah faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.5%, significantly lower than Greater Sydney's average of 38.0%.
+The area's university qualification rate is 12.5%, considerably lower than Greater Sydney's average of 38.0%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 43.1% of residents aged 15+ holding vocational credentials - advanced diplomas (9.4%) and certificates (33.7%).
+Trade and technical skills are prevalent, with 43.1% of residents aged 15+ holding vocational credentials – advanced diplomas (9.4%) and certificates (33.7%).

 Frequently Asked Questions - Education